-Another such hypothesized collisionally-disaggregated planetary body (here named "Antaeus") was conceived by Irving et al. (2004) to have comprised many diverse lithologies, here expanded upon to include the following: a metallic core region composed of IIF-type iron like Del Rio (Kracher et al., 1980), IVB-type iron like Santa Clara, and/or South Byron trio-type iron (Corrigan et al., 2017); a coremantle boundary or upper mantle impact-melted zone composed of a metal+silicate assemblage that corresponds to the Eagle Station group and/or the Milton pallasite (Corrigan et al., 2017), along with the NWA 176 (related to Bocaiuva; Liu, 2001) silicated iron; a dunitic mantle zone possibly represented by NWA 7822; an intensely thermally-metamorphosed stratigraphy resembling the NWA 3133 metachondrite (Irving et al., 2004; Irving et al., 2016; Sanborn et al., 2018); and a thick insulating crust (~20 km; Davison et al., 2013), possibly involving a late accetionary stage, comprising a primitive chondruleCAI-rich regolith consisting of several distinct lithological zones comprising reduced Allende-like, oxidized Allende-like, and highly aqueously-altered Bali-like material.
+Another such hypothesized collisionally-disaggregated planetary body (here named "Antaeus") was conceived by Irving et al. (2004) to have comprised many diverse lithologies, here expanded upon to include the following: a metallic core region composed of IIF-type iron like Del Rio (Kracher et al., 1980), IVB-type iron like Santa Clara and/or South Byron trio-type iron (Corrigan et al., 2017; Hilton et al., 2018); a coremantle boundary or upper mantle impact-melted zone composed of a metal+silicate assemblage that corresponds to the Eagle Station group and/or the Milton pallasite (Corrigan et al., 2017; Sanborn et al., 2018), along with the NWA 176 (related to Bocaiuva; Liu, 2001) silicated iron; a dunitic mantle zone possibly represented by NWA 7822; an intensely thermally-metamorphosed stratigraphy resembling the NWA 3133 and NWA 10503 metachondrites (Irving et al., 2004; Irving et al., 2016; Sanborn et al., 2018); and a thick insulating crust (~20 km; Davison et al., 2013), possibly involving a late accetionary stage, comprising a primitive chondruleCAI-rich regolith consisting of several distinct lithological zones comprising reduced Allende-like, oxidized Allende-like, and highly aqueously-altered Bali-like material.
 A possible reduced lithology represented by Vigarano may be present on the same parent body; however, Gattacceca et al. (2020) contend that this meteorite represents a separate closely-related parent body.
 Weiss and Elkins-Tanton (2013) cited Jogo et al. (2013) for their discovery of heavily metamorphosed and/or partially melted clasts in the two brecciated CV3 chondrites Mokoia and Y-86009, attesting to high temperatures (≥830°C) in the parent body (see diagram below).
 In addition, a trachybasalt clast (UH154-11) identified in the El Djouf 001 CR chondrite may be the first representative of a very low-degree (≤5%) partial melt derived from the early crust of the CV parent body (Aléon et al., 2019, 2020; see details farther down on this page).
 The detailed petrogenetic sequences by which each of these meteorites acquired their present form, and the question as to whether these events occurred before, during, or after a catastrophic disruption of the primary planetary body (or were associated with post-disruption daughter objects), are subjects that are still under investigation.